rixx/books.rixx.de/data/reviews/iain-m-banks/consider-phlebas/index.md

   rating: 3
 ---

 I liked the world building (this was my first Culture novel), but the story pacing was way off.
-It dragged on, and lots of personal story elementes were fairly predictable.
+It dragged on, and most of the personal story elementes were predictable.